PSchwahn/LLBounds/README.md

 ### Sym2LowerBoundsFullFlag

 `Sym2LowerBoundsFullFlag(cartantype,startscan=0,endscan=-1)` takes as input just the Cartan type string `cartantype` of a **simple** Lie group *G*.
-The optional arguments and the output are as above, except that the fibrewise estimates are not printed for each *H*-isotype to avoid cluttering.
+The optional arguments and the output are as above, except that the fibrewise estimates are not printed for each *H*-isotype to avoid cluttering, and the program does not search for Killing tensors.

 ## Subfolders

 There is a subfolder containing a `.sage` file for each family and for the two classes of exceptions.
-Make sure to comment/uncomment or alter the `for` loops at the end of each file that starts the computation as needed.
+Make sure to comment/uncomment or alter the `for` loops at the end of each file as is needed.

 ## Troubleshooting